Jeff-Smith31/Todo_App/README.md

     "https://your-domain.com,https://www.your-domain.com,https://<CloudFrontDomainName>" \
     api https://github.com/your/repo.git us-east-1
 - What this does:
-  - Creates an EC2 t2.micro with Docker and Caddy
+  - Creates an EC2 t2.micro with Docker and Caddy by default (Nginx available for local/dev)
   - Starts the backend Docker container (HTTP on 8080 inside the instance)
   - Provisions TLS for api.your-domain.com via Caddy and Route53 DNS A record
   - CORS is set to the AllowedOrigins values you pass to the script/template
+  - Reuse-friendly: if an API Route53 record already exists, the template can skip creating it (CreateApiDnsRecord=false).
+Our GitHub workflow auto-detects and sets this to avoid conflicts.

 3) Auto‑wire the frontend to the backend endpoint
 - Write config.js to the site bucket with the backend URL from stack outputs: